redox-os/rfcs/text/0010-optional-services.md

 ## Monitoring, Failure Detection, Restart, and Recovery
 ### Monitoring and Data Collection
 - The service monitor performs a "heartbeat" check on an interval determined in the configuration for the service monitor.
 On each heartbeat the service monitor gathers statistics on each daemon.
-This is done using a `StatMsg` struct serialized to RON, and includes the following fields:
+This is done using a `StatMsg` struct serialized to RON and written to the payload of a `SYS_CALL`, and includes the following fields:
+    ```rs
+    state: Option<String> // String corresponding to the ServiceState enum (Running, Detached, Stopped, Faulted) - This field is the only one that is filled by the service monitor.
+    reads: Option<u64> // Number of times 'read()' was called on this service.
+    writes: Option<u64> // Number of times 'write()' was called on this service.,
+    opens: Option<u64> // Number of times this service's scheme was opened.
+    closes: Option<u64> // Number of times this service's scheme was closed.
+    calls: Option<u64> // Number of times 'sys_call()' was called on this service.
+    bytes: Option<u64> // The size of this service's scheme in bytes.
+    init_time: Option<u64> // The time that this service was initialized in milliseconds.
+    pid: Option<u64> // The process ID of this service.
+This field will be removed once capability based security is ready and implemented in the service-monitor and service stats library.
+    extended: Option<HashMap<String, String>> // This maps custom statistic names to their serialized values.
+    ```
+- Each of these fields is an option so that, if necessary, specific statistics may be requested instead of all of them at once.
+    - A `StatMsg` sent with some values `None` will not have those values filled by the service
+    - If a service responds with a `None` value in this struct after a `Some(_)` value was sent then that data is unavailable for that service.

 - These stats are stored, and updated by the service monitor for access by other applications.
 - A service-monitor instance can also provide it's statistics the same way as the services that it monitors.
 This is vital for using hierarchical service-monitor instances and is how applications calling a service-monitor instance determine which services it is responsible for.
+- When requesting the stats for a service-monitor the `StatMsg` is serialized and sent by itself on the payload, and one of it's custom statistics is a list of the services it monitors.
+To get the stats of a specific service the service's name and a 0 byte should be prepended to the `StatMsg`.

 ### Restarting a service
 - A service can be restarted which follows the shutdown and then startup procedure on a running service.